yauchinlam/yauchinlam/README.md

 ## I'm a Developer and US Navy Veteran!!

-- 🌱 I’m currently improving on my Angular skills
+- 🌱 I’m currently improving on my C++/C# skills
-- 🥅 2022 Goals: Become Azure certified
+- 🥅 2023 Goals: C++ completion in Udemy, C# Unit Testing in Udemy
 - ⚡ Fun fact: I like video games like COD:Black OPs Cold War and Super Smash Bros Ultimate
 ### Connect with me: